 |Automatic Setup Wizard||Windows, Mac, Android, iOS||Windows, Mac, Android, iOS|

 |Main Location Selection||List-based||List-based|

 |Extra Settings Pages||Yes||Yes|

 PureVPN uses a list-based location selection menu on all of its apps.
-The desktop, macOS, and linux versions are quite impressive and deliver exceptional user-friendliness.
+The desktop, macOS, and Linux versions are quite impressive and deliver exceptional user-friendliness in New Zealand.

 The availability of different modes makes it easier for VPN users to connect with relevant servers and the configuration options are perfectly suited for the tech-savvy.

-Users even have the ability of changing ports manually, which helps in bypassing geo-restrictions and VPN bans on streaming sites and countries with tough internet laws.
+Users even have the ability to change ports manually, which helps in bypassing geo-restrictions and VPN bans on streaming sites and countries with tough internet laws in New Zealand.

-Meanwhile, the mobile apps adopt a darker appearance with easy accessibility of servers, features, and configurations.
-And the browser extensions even allow for Netflix unblocking directly within the browser.
+Meanwhile, mobile apps adopt a darker appearance with easy accessibility of servers, features, and configurations.
+And the browser extensions even allow for Netflix to unblock directly within the browser.

 In fact, the CG7 client has greatly improved in terms of aesthetics, accessibility of servers/features.
 It looks incredibly good and easy to navigate, be it on Windows or macOS.